 You’ll need to have a look at your current collection of Spirits to work out how to make your Amiibo as strong as it can be.
 There’s a whole bunch of numbers and stats to consider when making your Spirit decision, but you’re basically looking to use a high level Spirit with a lot of Power.
 This can manifest in Attack or Defence, depending on what you’re aiming to do, and will basically make your Amiibo fighter deal more damage than it otherwise would have.

-We put the Deoxys (Normal Forme) Primary Spirit on our Ness, and now he breaks shields with one hit and deals ludicrous amounts of damage with all his attacks, especially PSI attacks.
+We put the Deoxys (Normal Forme) Primary Spirit on our Ness, and now he breaks shields with one hit and deals ludicrous amounts of damage with all his attacks.
 Support Spirits can then be added, giving your Amiibo fighter extra abilities at the cost of some of its Attack and Defence power.
-This is absolutely worth doing, and enables a whole host of outrageous abilities for your Amiibo to wreak havoc on its foes.
+This is absolutely worth doing, and enables a whole host of outrageous tricks for your Amiibo to wreak havoc on its foes.

 SSBWiki has a handy list of all the available Spirits and how to obtain them.
 It’s best to go for a Spirit with high Attack stats if you’re looking to kill early and wreck enemies with ease, so someone like Akuma or Galacta Knight is a great Primary Spirit to put onto your Amiibo.